 Example of Materials Usage Variance

 Assume that a company's standard costing system specifies that the standard quantity of direct materials to manufacturer one unit of output is 5 pounds.
 The system also specifies that the standard cost per pound of the material is $3 per pound.

-If the company produced 100 units of output, the company should have used 500 pounds of input (100 units of good output X 5 pounds of input per unit of output).
-If the company actually used 530 pounds of input, the materials usage variance will be $90 unfavorable (30 pounds of additional input X the standard cost per pound of $3).
+If the company produced 100 units of good output, the company should have used 500 pounds of materials (100 units of good output X 5 pounds of materials per unit of output).
+If the company actually used 530 pounds of materials, the materials usage variance will be $90 unfavorable (30 additional pounds of materials X the standard cost per pound of $3).
 The $90 unfavorable materials usage variance can be explained by the following: $1,590 (530 actual pounds used X $3 standard cost) vs. the standard of $1,500 (100 units of output X 5 standard pounds = 500 standard pounds x $3 standard cost).